-- Expand the splash pad area into the grass to include a few more waterplay activities. - Replenish the woodchip surfacing (Fibar product) in the playground and replace the containment border. - Add another playground activity for ages 5-12 and expand the woodchip surface to include it. - the feature garden. - product. - Replace the existing gazebo structure and enclose electrical hookups for safety. - Add a flag to the flagpole. - and falling.
+- Expand the splash pad area into the grass to include a few more waterplay activities. - Replenish the woodchip surfacing (Fibar product) in the playground and replace the containment border. - Add another playground activity for ages 5-12 and expand the woodchip surface to include it. - Relocate the information kiosk to a more accessible location in front of the feature garden. - Replace the wood on the mounted picnic tables or with a more durable product. - Replace the existing gazebo structure and enclose electrical hookups for safety. - Add a flag to the flagpole. - Standardize electrical hookups on site to a 6x6 post to prevent shifting and falling. - Existing signposts at the secondary park entrances are missing panels.